![]() | |

 CLICK IMAGE TO DOWNLOAD

 The drug discount card is not an insurance plan, but provides patients with discounted rates on prescriptions.
 When this card is presented with a valid prescription to a pharmacist, up to an 80 percent discount may be provided.
+This card can't be used in combination with government programs or private insurance.
 For more information about NeedyMeds, visit needymeds.org.
-Frequently asked discount card questions and their answers can be found here.
+For more information about the DDC program, visit drugdiscountcardinfo.com or call 888.602.2978.
+You do not need to be diagnosed with fibromuscular dysplasia in order to use this card.

 ______________________